Shabnam Hashmi: Early life

 She has campaigned against communalism and violation of human rights in the name of fighting terrorism.
-She was involved in exposing what she alleges are terror links of Hindutva forces but also fought for the rights of Batla house encounter suspect who later allegedly joined ISIS.

 Shabnam Hashmi was amongst ninety-one women from India who figured in the list of 1,000 women who have been nominated globally for the Nobel Peace Prize-2005.

 Hashmi has focused on issues of women's political participation, adoption, gender justice, democracy and secularism.

 She was awarded the Association for Communal Harmony in Asia (ACHA) Star Award for Communal Harmony in 2005, Aamil Smriti Samman in 2005 and the National Minority Rights Award 2008 by the National Minority Commission.